Crabzie/Smart-House-IOT/README.md

 - For the experiment to work, three repositories must be running either on the cloud or your machine: Smart-House-IOT, controller_dashboard, mosquitto_api.
 - Regarding PaaS used, i hosted the API's & website on render.com, the docker container that has MQTT/Mosquitto running on dockerHub & the database on supabase.com.
 - Additional setup is required for the experiment to work.
 The project is highly dependent on the `.env` file, so make sure you create your own `.env` file, feel free to email me if you have problems setting it up.
-- This is not a finished project; it's a university licensed degree project.
-[Website link](https://smart-house-iot.onrender.com/) (sometimes may require up to 50 seconds for the website to load).
+- This is not a finished project regarding optimizations & performances.
 - A single-board computer is required.
 - Single-board computer code is on the controller-dashboard repository: [controller_dashboard](https://github.com/cunbex/controller_dashboard).
 - Mosquitto API code is on the mosquitto_api repository: [mosquitto_api](https://github.com/cunbex/mosquitto-api).